sarthak-chakraborty/sarthak-chakraborty/README.md

 # Hi, I am [Sarthak](https://sarthak-chakraborty.github.io/) 👋

-I am Sarthak Chakraborty, a final year computer science 👨‍💻 undergraduate student at IIT Kharagpur 🏫.
-I am passionate in the fields of Machine Learning, ML for Systems, Distributed Systems, System Design, Deep Learning, Statistics and Operating Systems.
+I am Sarthak Chakraborty, a Research Associate at the Big Data Experience Lab, Adobe.
+I am in the Data-Driven Systems, Insights and Experiences group.
+I graduated from IIT Kharagpur holding a Dual Degree (B.Tech + M.Tech Integrated) from the Department of Computer Science and Engineering.
+I am interested in the fields of Machine Learning, ML for Systems, Distributed Systems, System Design, Deep Learning and Operating Systems.

-🔭 I’m currently working on a Project on Blockchain Interoperability.

 ### Tools and Technologies